ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 link) that can be used by cross traffic (the value is 0.15).

-BBRMinPipeCwnd: The minimal cwnd value BBR targets, to allow pipelining with TCP endpoints that follow an "ACK every other packet" delayed-ACK policy:
+BBRMinPipeCwnd: The minimal cwnd value BBR targets, to allow pipelining with endpoints that follow an "ACK every other packet" delayed-ACK policy:
 4 \* SMSS.